Victoria Square, Kadina. Is this Yorke Peninsula’s best playground?

 Walk in the Trees

 Walk in the Trees is an elevated adventure playground that allows children to play amongst the treetops in a safe, yet exciting setting.
-Recently opened in December 2018, this wonderful addition complements the existing playground as well as the Apex Express train centrepiece.
+Opened in December 2018, this wonderful addition complements the existing playground as well as the Apex Express train centrepiece.

 It’s an impressive and exciting sight.
 My two boys bolted towards the gigantic structure the moment I stopped the car.